Local-Modules/modal/readme.md

 }
 ```

-To generate properties from the component, use `ExendModalsRegistry` helper.
+To generate properties from the component, use `ExtendModalsRegistry` helper.
 It automatically extracts all properties from the component and removes `ModalComponentProps` from them:

 ```typescript
 declare global {